kubernetes/kubernetes/docs/services.md

 qualify the name as "my-service.my-ns".
 The result of these name lookups is the virtual portal IP.

+## Headless Services

+Users can create headless services by specifying "None" for the PortalIP.
+For such services, an IP or DNS is not created and neither are service-specific environment variables for the pods created.
+Additionally, the kube proxy does not handle these services and there is no load balancing or proxying being done by the platform for them.
+The endpoints_controller would still create endpoint records in etcd for such services, which are also made available via the API.
+These services also take advantage of any UI, readiness probes, etc. that are applicable for services in general.

+The tradeoff for a developer would be whether to couple to the Kubernetes API or to a particular discovery system.
+This API would not preclude the self-registration approach, however, and adapters for other discovery systems could be built upon this API, as well.

 ## External Services

 For some parts of your application (e.g. frontends) you may want to expose a